How to Convert PDF Invoices to Excel Quickly and Cost-Effectively

 While we’ve explained why manual data extraction is not the best choice for most AP functions, your business may be at a stage where it will suffice for the short term.
 Just be aware that in-house or outsourced data entry is not a sustainable option and will become more costly and time-consuming, and potentially less accurate, as you scale your company.

 The ‘how-to’ here is obvious: data entry clerks refer to PDF invoices and either type or copy-paste relevant information into Excel spreadsheets used for AP purposes.
 For a company that processes a lot of invoices, this is a costly option that is more error-prone than automated data capture.

 PDF to Excel conversion software

 You can choose from a wide range of PDF to Excel conversion programs.
 Because they’re taking information directly from invoices, they ensure accurate data capture.
 However, efficiency is highly dependent on the structure of the invoices you’re processing.
 This software tends to create spreadsheets that require a fair amount of manual tweaking that uses up the time you’re supposed to be saving on data entry.

-Some offer monthly subscription-based pricing, others have a one-off single user licence fee.
+Some offer monthly subscription-based pricing, others have a one-off single user license fee.
 You’re only going to see a return on your investment in one of these solutions if your vendors are sending you PDF invoices with the same structure.
 Otherwise, members of your AP team will have to spend an excessive amount of time adjusting Excel spreadsheets.

 It’s worth noting that the article we linked above implies that PDF-to-Excel converters may not be all that reliable.
 One review stated that “if you have embedded tables in a PDF document, these will be converted into an Excel spreadsheet (hopefully) without issues.”